 5.2.1 Description

-In the FS_5G_RTP_Ph2, one objective is to study ‘issues around "lone" PDU, as identified by SA2’.
+In the FS_5G_RTP_Ph2, one objective was to study ‘issues around "lone" PDU, as identified by SA2’.

-an LS from SA2, SA4 was asked the following questions:
+In an LS from SA2, SA4 was asked the following questions:

 SA2 in Rel-18 has agreed that the PSA UPF marks, in the downlink, each N6-unmarked PDU (lone PDU) with PDU Set information into a PDU Set over N3/N9.
 As a consequence, RAN will apply the PDU Set QoS parameters, e.g. apply the PDU Set Delay Budget (which is assumed to be larger than the PDB, if applicable) for the lone PDU.